danielkunin/Deeplearning-Visualizations/article/optimization.md

 - In theory, if you sampled infinitely many data points from the distribution and fit a linear model, you could recover the ground truth parameters.
 - We use the term inappropriate local minimum because, in optimizing a machine learning model, the optimization is often non-convex and unlikely to converge to the global minimum.
 - Online optimization is when updates must be made with incomplete knowledge of the future, as in Stochastic Gradient Descent optimization.
+- Generalization refers to your model's ability to perform well on unseen data.
+In order to evaluate the generalization of your model, you can train your model on a training set and evaluate it on a hold-out test set.
 - This term essentially describes inflection points (where the concavity of the landscape changes) for which the gradient is zero in some, but not all, directions.
 - Gradient descent makes a linear approximation of the loss function in a given point.
 It then moves downhill along the approximation of the loss function.
 - For more information on hyperparameter tuning, see the Deep Learning Specialization Course 2, Week 3 (Hyperparameter Tuning, Batch Normalization and Programming Frameworks).